Install EMOD on Linux¶

 virtualenv idm -p C://Python36/python.exe

 To activate the virtual environment, enter the following:

 Verify that the command prompt displays “idm” at the beginning, which indicates that you are in the idm virtual environment.
 For example:

-To verify you are using Python 3.6 64-bit, enter the following:
+To verify which version of Python you are using, enter the following: